kokimoribe/subsample-seq/README.md

 `k/(n - 1) * (1 - (1/n))` which simplifies to `k/(n - 1) * (n - 1)/n`, or `k/n`.

-We can repeat this process to find the probability for any `i`th sequence to enter the reservoir and not get replaced by the remaining the sequences.
+We can repeat this process to find the probability for any `i`th sequence to enter the reservoir and not get replaced by the remaining sequences.

 ```text
 k/i * (1 - (1/(i + 1))) * (1 - (1/(i + 2))) * (1 - (1/(i + 3)) * ... * (1 - (1/(i + m)))